Where are we now?

 What are the expected traffic impacts of construction for Phase I?

 There are no major traffic impacts associated with Phase I construction.
 The new access road to the park will require construction of a right turn lane on Peppers Ferry Road (Route 114), which may require a lane closure but no detour.
-The traffic signal serving the park entrance and Quinn W. Stuart Boulevard was constructed under a previous Town project.
+The traffic signal serving the park entrance and Quin W. Stuart Boulevard was constructed under a previous Town project.
 The construction traffic entering Peppers Ferry Road will be controlled and protected by this traffic signal.